-David Beckham And Victoria Beckham Don’t Sit Together At Men’s Fashion Week, Fueling Divorce Rumors
+David Beckham And Victoria Beckham Didn’t Sit Together At Men’s Fashion Week, Fueling Divorce Rumors

 While the couple seemed to present a united front inside the venue — with Victoria reaching across the table and past Enninful to touch David’s hand — that hasn’t stopped the divorce rumors from circulating even more wildly than ever before.

-That, then, prompted David Beckham shut down the rumors of divorce through proxy — namely, through his former soccer spokesman, Simon Oliveira, who dubbed the divorce claims as “embarrassing and laughable.”
+That, then, prompted David Beckham to shut down the rumors of divorce through a proxy — namely, through his former soccer spokesman, Simon Oliveira, who dubbed the divorce claims as “embarrassing and laughable.”

 Victoria Beckham’s reps were just as adamant in their denials, calling the divorce claims “absolute nonsense.”

-And a joint spokesman for the couple went so far as to refuse to issue a statement about the divorce, calling the rumors “Chinese whispers” that were unworthy of being dignified with a statement.
+A joint spokesman for the couple went so far as to refuse to issue a statement about the divorce, calling the rumors “Chinese whispers” that were unworthy of being dignified with a statement.

 This isn’t the first time that the couple has been hit with rumors of a divorce, but it is the first time that the couple has been so adamant about denying it.
 In fact, Victoria was recently seen jokingly asking David Beckham, “are you divorcing me?”